Grigori Levitski

 Grigori Levitski (27 October 1852 Kharkiv – 26 October 1918 St. Petersburg) was a Russian astronomer.

 In 1879 he graduated from St. Petersburg University.
+His dissertation was entitled "On the Determination of Orbits of Double Stars".
 In 1880s he worked at Pulkovo Observatory.
+He then directed Kharkiv Observatory from 1883 to 1894; he was succeeded by Ludwig von Struve.

-1894-1908 he was the head of Tartu Observatory.
-1901-1905 he was the president of Estonian Naturalists' Society.
-1903-1905 he was the rector of the Imperial University of Dorpat.
+From 1894 to 1908 he was the head of Tartu Observatory.
+During 1901-1905 he was the president of Estonian Naturalists' Society.
+From 1903 to 1905 he was also the rector of the Imperial University of Dorpat.

 From 1915 he was the chairman of Russian Astronomical Society.